fenago/ml-bootcamp/Lab_3.md

 Additionally,
 we applied the model to the validation set, computed the probabilities of churning for every customer there, and concluded that the model is 80% accurate.
-In the next chapter we will evaluate whether this number is satisfactory, but for now, let's try to use the model we trained.
+In the next lab we will evaluate whether this number is satisfactory, but for now, let's try to use the model we trained.
 Now we can apply the model to customers for scoring them.
 It's quite easy.